 The Faculty Fellowship Facilitation Fund (4F) is a competitive fund provided by the PDC to help postdocs strengthen their fellowship application, for example by helping with the generation of preliminary data (more information on the application form).

-Applications for are currently open and will close on 10/01/20 (candidates will be informed of the panel's decision by the end of January 2020).
+Applications for round 3 will close on 24/05/20 (candidates will be informed of the panel's decision by the end of June 2020).

 This fund is managed by Research Development and aims at facilitating proposals to major funders (research councils etc.) by providing fund to meet partners.
 This fund is available to pay for the travel of postdocs but may require a PI to apply.

 The aim of the EU Networking Fund is to facilitate networking activities essential for participation in the EU Framework Programme, Horizon 2020.
 This scheme will support travel costs and annual membership fees to European Research Platforms that can influence European research funding programmes.
 Initially open only to permanent academic staff, it is now open to postdocs under the following conditions: